Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

+We present two lens models for RCS2\,0327$-$1326 (RCS0327), located at $z=0.564$, using two different algorithms: \lenstool\ and \wslap.
+The \lenstool\ model is optimized with a total of 23 lensed source galaxies (61 multiple images and 184 strong lensing constraints), where 6 source galaxies have spectroscopic redshifts, and the remaining 17 are optimized within the model.
+The \wslap\ model is optimized using only the 6 sources with a spectroscopic redshift (16 multiple images and 137 strong lensing constraints).
+Both models are constructed using the same catalogue of 132 cluster member galaxies.

 The field hosts a bright, highly magnified, $\sim38$\arcsec\ giant arc of a $z=1.701$ galaxy that has been studied extensively \citep{Sharon12, wuyts14, Bordoloi16, Lopez18}.
-The giant arc in the North of the field is composed of three partial images that merge at two critical curve crossings, and has a full counter image in the South.
+The giant arc in the North of the field is composed of three partial images that merge at two critical curve crossings, and has a full counter-image in the South.
 A fifth demagnified image was detected by \cite{Sharon12} $0\farcs6$ North of the BCG.

 \paragraph{\lenstool\ model} We improve upon the \hst+MUSE-based model that was used in \cite{Lopez18} and later work.
-That model is based on and improve the \cite{Sharon12} model by adding constraints from two lensed sources and three spectroscopic redshifts from MUSE to the previous model of \cite{Sharon12}.
-The \jwst-SLICE imaging reveals or confirms 19 new lensed sources, including six new radial arcs to add to the one formerly known \citep{Sharon12}.
+That model is based on and improves the \cite{Sharon12} model by adding constraints from two lensed sources and three spectroscopic redshifts from MUSE to the previous model of \cite{Sharon12}.
+The \lenstool\ model is optimized in the source plane, due to the large number of constraints.
+The SLICE \jwst~imaging reveals or confirms 19 new lensed sources, including six new radial arcs to add to the one formerly known \citep{Sharon12}.
 In addition, we identify and map 42 clumps in the multiple images of the giant arc.
-We adopt MUSE spectroscopic redshifts from \cite{Lopez18} for System \#7 (S7a/S7b in \citealt{Sharon12}) at $z_{spec} = 2.82624$; System \#4 at $z_{spec} = 2.73$; and System \#5 at $z_{spec} = 5.2$.
-We discover a new radial arc in the MUSE data, labeled as System \#6, with a bright Ly$-\alpha$ emission line and CIII placing this arc at $z_{zpec}=3.518$.
-A faint counterpart appears in the \jwst\ imaging at the same location; the counter image is predicted to be outside of the MUSE field of view.
-We use all the systems in \autoref{tab.arcstable} as constraints in the lens model.
+We adopt MUSE spectroscopic redshifts from \cite{Lopez18} for Source \#7 (S7a/S7b in \citealt{Sharon12}) at $z_{spec} = 2.82624$; Source \#4 at $z_{spec} = 2.73$; and Source \#5 at $z_{spec} = 5.2$.
+We discover a new radial arc in the MUSE data, labeled as Source \#6, with a bright Ly$-\alpha$ emission line and CIII placing this arc at $z_{zpec}=3.518$.
+A faint counterpart appears in the \jwst\ imaging at the same location; the counter-image is predicted to be outside of the MUSE field of view.
+We use all the lensed source galaxies and clumps in \autoref{tab.MultipleImages} as constraints in the lens model.
 More arc candidates are visible in the data, and we leave their confirmation and possible use for further refining of the lens model to future work.